clemson-cal/poynting/README.md

 # Poynting

-A high-performance library for calculating electromagnetic radiation from moving charges, with a focus on numerical accuracy and performance.
+Performant Python functions for calculating electromagnetic radiation from moving charges.

 ## About

 This project is authored by Jonathan Zrake as part of a graduate-level electromagnetic theory course at Clemson University.
-It can be used as a pedagogical tool to explore radiation from (relativistic) moving charges, and might have research applications in astrophysics and plasma physics.
+It can be used as a pedagogical tool to explore radiation from relativistic moving charges, and might have research applications in astrophysics and plasma physics.

 ## Overview